Sonny (2002 film): Reception

-The film was not well received upon release, with a 22% rating on review aggregator Rotten Tomatoes based on 27 reviews.
-The site's consensus states: "Sonny is sunk by debuting director Nicolas Cage's evident inability to locate the heart of his movie's story—or properly modulate his cast's performances."
+The film was poorly received upon release, with a 21% rating on review aggregator Rotten Tomatoes based on 28 reviews.
+The site's consensus states: "Sonny is sunk by debuting director Nicolas Cage's evident inability to locate the heart of his movie's story — or properly modulate his cast's performances."

 However, Tommy Wiseau is a fan of the movie, and Franco's performance in it gave Wiseau faith in Franco's ability to portray him respectfully in The Disaster Artist.